• Home

 Where things go from here

 For players in markets that have historically overpaid, the practical next step is watching whether game prices adjust over the coming weeks as developers engage with the new tools.
-The full details are in Valve's Steamworks announcement, and the new conversion values are already live.
+The new conversion values are already live.
 Developers with games currently set to auto-convert from USD will want to log into Steamworks and verify which method is being applied to their listings.
 Make sure to check out more:

 Games